VicPeralta/VicPeralta/README.md

 - 👯 I’m looking to collaborate on any project
 - 🤔 I’m looking for help with preparing for job interviews
 - 💬 Ask me about anything, I might not be able to help but you can ask me
-- 📫 How to reach me: Check my Bio
+- 📫 How to reach me: victor.peralta.gomez@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: I really love to play chess even when it gives more headaches than joys